grafana/writers-toolkit/docs/sources/structure/_index.md

 aliases:
   - /docs/writers-toolkit/writing-guide/documentation-structure/
   - /docs/writers-toolkit/structure
-date: 2024-04-16
-description: How to organize concepts and tasks in the repository.
+description: How to organize concepts and tasks in a Grafana Labs repository.
 keywords:
   - information architecture
   - structure
 menuTitle: Structure
+review_date: 2024-05-29
 title: Documentation structure
 weight: 300
 ---

 # Documentation structure

-The Grafana Labs documentation team makes intentional decisions about how to organize and structure product documentation.
+The Grafana Labs documentation team makes decisions about how to organize and structure product documentation.
 The topic levels discussed on this page reflect common user goals.
 For example, a first-time Grafana user must understand the basic concepts before installing the product.